smuslin/Challenge-1/README.md

 •Expanded Investment Horizons: The platform has introduced investors to a wider range of investment options by enabling them to participate in loans to individual borrowers.
 This diversification has the potential to enhance their investment portfolios.
 •Tech-Infused Lending: LendingClub's integration of technology and data analysis has had a profound impact on how traditional financial institutions approach lending and underwriting procedures.
 It has encouraged the adoption of tech-driven approaches to enhance efficiency and decision-making in the lending sector.

 * What are some of the core metrics that companies in this domain use to measure success?
-How is your company performing, based on these metrics?
-The Core metrics in P2P lending are as follows:

 #1 Loan Origination Volume: The total value of loans facilitated on the platform, reflecting growth and market demand.
 #2 Loan Performance: Tracking the quality of loans by monitoring delinquency rates, default rates, and charge-off rates.
 #3 Interest Rates and Yields: Assessing the interest rates charged to borrowers and the returns earned by investors on funded loans.
 #4 Customer Acquisition and Retention: Measuring the number of borrowers and investors acquired and their retention rates.
 #5 Revenue and Profitability: Evaluating the company's revenue from fees and the overall profitability of the platform.

-* How is your company performing relative to competitors in the same domain?

-* SoFi reported $2.98 billion in loan originations in Q4 2022, which represents a 20.9% decline compared to Q4 2021, and a 14.5% decline compared to Q3 2021.
-Personal loan originations were $2.47 billion, which represents a 49.8% increase compared to Q4 2021, but a 12.2% decline compared to Q3 2022.[^6]

 The Following is simple comparative analysis of the financial performance of three notable players in the online lending and financial services industry: Lending Club, SoFi, and Upstart.
 The analysis is based on financial data from the specified period.